brandur/sorg/content/nanoglyphs-drafts/047-stainless.md

 hook = "On joining Stainless, six months at Snowflake, and Komodo dragons."
 +++

-Almost five years ago I wrote [New Horizons](/nanoglyphs/024-new-horizons) as I left from Stripe and over to work on databases at Crunchy.
+Almost five years ago I wrote [New Horizons](/nanoglyphs/024-new-horizons) as I left Stripe and went to work on databases at Crunchy.

 I can hardly believe that!
 Those years passed in the blink of an eye, eventually culminating with our acquisition by Snowflake last June.